renatadeveloper/renatadeveloper/README.md

 - 👋 Hi, I’m @renatadeveloper
-- 👀 I’m interested in learn about software development
+- 👀 I’m interested in learning about software development
 - 🌱 I'll start learning from the beginning
 - 💞️ I’d like collaborate on NGO's of animals
 <!--- - 📫 How to reach me ...--->